mumerabbasi/FireGPT/README.md

 1. **Assess fire danger** across the marked region using satellite imagery, weather data, vegetation density, and land cover classification from Google Earth Engine
 2. **Retrieve grounded evidence** from uploaded SOPs, safety manuals, and best-practice documents using a multi-tiered RAG pipeline with cross-encoder reranking
 3. **Generate drone waypoints** for surveillance, water spraying, search-and-rescue, and post-fire assessment based on the fire danger scores and terrain analysis
-4. **Analyze uploaded images** using a vision LLM to detect fire perimeters, attack routes, water sources, and helipads
+4. **Analyze uploaded images** using a vision LLM to describe visible fire perimeters, attack routes, water sources, helipads, and other incident-relevant details

 All reasoning happens through an autonomous agent loop that decides which tools to invoke, in what order, and how to combine their outputs into an actionable response.